 If you’re already renovating your bathroom, why not take this opportunity to study your current bathroom lights with a critical eye?
 Switching out your light bulbs for better, fresher options can still be considered home remodeling—and home remodeling is always worth investing in.

-Here are a couple of tips to choosing the best lighting for your bathroom.
+Here are a couple of tips to choosing the perfect bathroom lighting.

 1. Distribute Light through Layering